matuteiglesias/journal/content/Health/2023-12-08_Analyzed_Workplace_and_Group_Dynamics_for_Improvem.md

 **🕒 17:45–20:05**
 **🏷️ Labels**: Workplace Harassment, Organizational Psychology, Group Dynamics, Communication, Conflict Management
 **📂 Project**: Health
-**⭐ Priority**: MEDIUM

 **Session Goal:**
-The session aimed to analyze workplace interactions and group dynamics to identify issues such as harassment, communication problems, and interpersonal conflicts within organizational settings.
+The session aimed to analyze workplace interactions and group dynamics to identify issues such as harassment, [[communication]] problems, and interpersonal conflicts within organizational settings.

 **Key Activities:**
 - Developed a structured prompt for analyzing workplace interactions, focusing on identifying signs of harassment and problematic behaviors using principles from organizational psychology.
 - Conducted an analysis of workplace dialogues to detect signs of harassment or inappropriate behavior.
-- Reflected on interpersonal dynamics, identifying communication issues, lack of recognition, defensive attitudes, and conflict management difficulties.
+- Reflected on interpersonal dynamics, identifying [[communication]] issues, lack of recognition, defensive attitudes, and conflict management difficulties.
 - Suggested strategies for conflict resolution and professional counseling.
 - Analyzed group dynamics, highlighting discrepancies in expectations and the importance of conflict and emotion management.
 - Provided steps for personal reflection to improve group dynamics through self-assessment and constructive feedback.